adamdjbrett/doctrineofdiscovery.org/_posts/2023-03-14-religious-origins-white-supremacy.md

 suggestedcitiation: false
 ---
 ## Details
-  - The conference occur at Syracuse University from 8-10 December 2023.
+  - The conference will take place at Syracuse University from 8-10 December 2023.

 ## Sponsored by: